adapter-hub/adapters/docs/contributing/adding_adapter_methods.md

 Before we start to go into implementation details, first some important design philosophies of `adapters`:

 - _Adapters should integrate seamlessly with existing model classes_: This means (a) if a model architecture supports adapters, it should be possible to use them with all model classes of this architecture and (b) adapters should be entirely opt-in, i.e. the model classes still must work without adapters.
-- _Changes to the original should be minimal_: `adapters` tries to avoid changes to the original HF code as far as possible.
+- _Copying original should be minimal_: `adapters` tries to avoid copying of the original HF code as far as possible.
 We extensively use Python mixins to achieve this.

 Now we highlight the most important components of integrating adapter methods into Transformer models.
 Each integration is highly dependent on the specific details of the adapter methods.